Systematic Review on Learning-based Spectral CT: Data Pre-processing and Image Post-processing

 \subsubsection{Virtual Monochromatic Image}

 \acp{VMI} are widely used as the basis for routine diagnosis due to their ability to reduce beam-hardening and metal artifacts, and enhance iodine conspicuity.
-They are obtained by linearly combining the basis material volume fraction maps~\cite{alvarez1976energy,yu2011virtual} after material decomposition:
+They are obtained by linearly combining the basis material volume fraction maps~\cite{alvarez1976energy,yu2011virtual} obtained after material decomposition, as described by the material decomposition model in Section~\ref{sec:mat_decomp}.
+To enhance readability and clarity, Eq.~\eqref{eq:md_model}, which outlines this model, is replicated here in a spatially discrete form: